 Statistics show that only 21.7% of autistic people are in employment despite autistic people having the ability, skills and will to be employed.

-There are a range of strategies that can support an individual with autism.
-It is important to ensure the strategies used are suited to the strengths and difficulties of that individual as autism is a spectrum condition.
+There are a range of strategies that can support an autistic person, and it is important to ensure the strategies used are suited to the strengths and difficulties of that individual, as autism is a spectrum condition.